 Why are Renewable Portfolio Standards important?

-30 states (including Washington DC) have non-voluntary RPS laws.
-All of the top 10 states for solar (per capita) have RPS laws.
-In fact, of the top 25, only 2 have no form of RPS at all.
+24 states (including Washington DC) have non-voluntary RPS laws.
+All but one of the top 10 states for solar (per capita) have active or former RPS laws.
+In fact, of the top 25, only 5 have no form of RPS at all, and they’re all either very sunny or very low-population states.
 Check out this chart:

 How RPS laws work

-In general, an RPS law is set up to require utility companies to generate either a certain percentage of their total electricity, or a certain amount of electricity (measured in in megawatts (MW) from renewables.
-The goals are set by lawmakers working with experts from the scientific and energy communities, to come up with goals that are realistic but strong.
+In general, an RPS law is set up to require utility companies to generate either a certain percentage of their total electricity or a certain amount of power capacity (measured in megawatts ) from renewables.
+The goals are set by lawmakers working with experts from the scientific and energy communities, to come up with targets that are realistic but strong.